harsha686/harsha686/README.md

 # Hi there, I'm Harsha 👋

-🌱 I’m an aspiring Software Developer currently in my final year of BTech (CSE).
+🌱 I’m an aspiring software developer currently in my final year of BTech in Computer Science and Engineering.
-🚀 My interests: Cloud Computing, DevOps, and building scalable applications.
+🚀 My interests include Cloud Computing, DevOps, and building scalable applications.
 💻 I work on both frontend and backend projects, with a strong focus on frontend and cloud technologies.

 ---